huggingface/blog/vlms-explained.md

 ## Using vision language models with transformers

-You can infer with vision language models without the pipeline in `LlavaNext` example below.
-Note that every model has its own prompt template.
+You can infer with Llava using the `LlavaNext` model as shown below.

 Let’s initialize the model and the processor first.
 ```python